If we don’t win, you don’t pay.

 If the debtor owns real estate, you can execute on the property by obtaining a writ of execution from the court and having the sheriff or a registered process server serve the writ on the debtor.
 This will allow you to seize and sell the property to satisfy your judgment.

 Most lawyers who do personal injury are contingency fee lawyers.
 This means they get paid a percentage of what they collect.
 Usually, an insurance company pays.
 If the defendant has no insurance, they are sometimes called judgment proof, even with substantial assets.
-And since a personal injury judgment is not a secured debt, the defendant can bankrupt the entire conclusion without a fraud finding.
+Since a personal injury judgment is not a secured debt, the defendant can go bankrupt with the entire conclusion without a fraud finding.
 The only solid type of court order is connected with criminal cases.

 In those cases, a judge may order the defendant to pay restitution for the plaintiff’s serious injuries or someone’s death as a form of the victim’s restitution.
 But usually, insurance will cover at least some of the harm.
-Because of this, they are enforcing a PI law verdict is not usually something we have to do regularly.
+Because of this, they are enforcing a PI law verdict, which we do not usually have to do regularly.
 Luckily, in most cases, insurance companies will pay off the judgment.

 - The judgment orders the defendant to pay the jury award.
-So if the case wins at trial, judgment is in favor of the injured plaintiff.
+So, if the case wins at trial, judgment favors the injured plaintiff.

 If the judgment remains unpaid, it is usually due to bankruptcy.
 So, in that case, the plaintiff stands in line after the secured creditors.
-And this is because the judgment remains an unsecured debt.
-If you can find assets, which are rarer, the court can attach these assets.
-Same with garnishing wages.
+This is because the judgment remains an unsecured debt.
+If you can find rarer assets, the court can attach them.
+It is the same with garnishing wages.
 But often, the debtor works off the grid to avoid creditors like you.
-So it’s not easy to enforce.
+So, it’s not easy to enforce.
 So yes, you can enforce a judgment.
 The kicker is that most lawyers will want to be paid hourly because you will likely not get paid even if you win an order to enforce.

 Citations: